 RESET: Logic Output for μP Reset Control.
-Whenever V{CC} falls below either the reset voltage threshold (4.40V typically) or V{BATT} , RESET goes active low.
-After V{CC} returns to 5V, reset pulse generator forces \overline{RESET} to remain active low for a minimum of 140ms.
-When the watchdog timer is enabled but not serviced prior to a preset time-out period, reset pulse generator also forces \overline{RESET} to active low for a minimum of 140ms for every preset time-out period (see Figure 11).
-The reset active time is adjustable on the LTC693.
+Whenever V{CC} falls below either the reset voltage threshold (4.65V, typically) or V{BATT} , \overline{RESET} goes active low.
+After V{CC} returns to 5V, reset pulse generator forces \overline{RESET} to remain active low for a minimum of 35ms for the LTC690/LTC691 (140ms for the LTC694/LTC695).
+When the watchdog timer is enabled but not serviced prior to a preset timeout period, reset pulse generator also forces \overline{RESET} to active low for a minimum of 35ms for the LTC690/LTC691 (140ms for the LTC694/5) for every preset timeout period (see Figure 11).
+The reset active time is adjustable on the LTC691/LTC695.
 An external pushbutton reset can be used in connection with the \overline{RESET} output.
-See Pushbutton Reset in the Applications Information section.
+See Pushbutton Reset in Applications Information section.

-RESET: RESET is an Active High Logic Ouput.
+RESET: RESET is an active high logic ouput.
 It is the inverse of RESET.